What Books To Read For Gamsat?

 What To Read For Gamsat Section 1

 Allow me to explain further, yes a good knowledge of and understanding of literature can be helpful in section 1 and section 2 of the Gamsat.
-And yes a lot of the texts which appear in section one are non-fiction passages which are taken from classic novels.
+And yes a lot of the texts which appear in section one are fiction passages which are taken from classic novels or non-fiction texts taken from works of political science, philosophy etc.

 Furthermore, people with humanities degrees statistically perform better in both sections 1 and 2 than do science graduates.